Spiritual Direction at Queen’s House Retreat & Renewal Centre

 Debra Arndt obtained her training as a Spiritual Director through SoulStream, an organization whose mission is to nurture contemplative experience with Christ leading to inner freedom and loving service.
 She is part of the SoulStream team and considers it a sacred privilege to companion others on life’s pilgrimage, looking for the presence of God in all things.
 She has some background in self-knowledge tools such as Myer-Briggs and the Enneagram, and in spiritual practices.
 She holds a Bachelor of Arts and a Bachelor of Education and taught high school English for 18 years. email@example.com 306-341-1663

-Gisele Bauche is a team leader of the Spiritual Direction Formation Program and holds degrees in Theology, Education and Art.
+Gisele Bauche was a team leader for the Spiritual Direction Formation Program offered at Queen’s House and holds degrees in Theology, Education and Art.
 She has combined her love of scripture and spirituality through the painting of religious art and iconography.

 Gisele offers a safe, compassionate, listening presence for those seeking a deeper intimacy with God, to hear the Spirit’s guidance within themselves and to integrate life’s experiences, discernments, struggles, joys and sorrows, nurturing growth to be more fully alive in God.
 As an artist, Gisele sees creating as a heart-centered place which connects us to our spirituality and God’s movement within our lives. firstname.lastname@example.org 306-380-3577 Website